European Week of Regions and Cities

 experts and academics.
 The EURegionsWeek has done much to promote how

-regions and cities use EU funds to improve citizens' daily life.
+regions and cities use EU funds to improve citizens' daily lives.

 What actually happens?

-Why a "week" for regions and cities?
+Why a week for regions and cities?

 How did it start?

 Back in 2003, the European Committee of the Regions, the EU's assembly of

 regional and local representatives, invited Brussels-based local and

 regional representations to the European Union to open their doors to

 visitors at the same time as part of a joint "Open Days" concept.
 Over the